python/cpython/Doc/library/os.rst

    Rename the file or directory *src* to *dst*.
 If *dst* is a directory, :exc:`OSError` will be raised.
-On Unix, if *dst* exists and is a file, it will be removed silently if the user has permission.
+On Unix, if *dst* exists and is a file, it will be replaced silently if the user has permission.
 The operation may fail on some Unix flavors if *src* and *dst* are on different filesystems.
 If successful, the renaming will be an atomic operation (this is a POSIX requirement).
 On Windows, if *dst* already exists, :exc:`OSError` will be raised even if it is a